Measuring processes and the Heisenberg picture: Systems of Measurement Correlations

 for all $T=(t_1,\cdots,t_{|T|})\in\mathcal{T}$ and $\overrightarrow{M}=(M_1,\cdots,M_{|T|})\in\mathcal{M}^{|T|}$.

 Let $(S,\mathcal{F})$ be a measurable space.
 We define a set $\mathcal{T}_S$ by

 where $in$ is a symbol.

 We shall define the notion of system of measurement correlations, which is a modified version of projective system of multikernels analyzed in the previous investigations \cite{AFL82,Belavkin85}.
-In this paper, we define and analyze only the case that systems of measurement correlations do not have explicit time-dependence for simplicity.
+We define and analyze only the case that systems of measurement correlations do not have explicit time-dependence for simplicity herein.